jpf/lokey/README.md

 formats: openssh, X.509  Certificates, PGP, and JWT.

 With lokey you can:
--   Use the public SSL certicate of a website to send an S/MIME encrypted email to any website owner that uses TLS:
+-   Use the public SSL certificate of a website to send an S/MIME encrypted email to any website owner that uses TLS:
 -   Grant access to your a server by turning your friend's keybase key into an openssh key